-- Install vent system in accordance with these instructions and local codes. - · Do not operate water heater if flood damaged. - Do not operate if soot buildup. - Do not obstruct water heater air intake with insulating iacket. - Do not place chemical vapor emitting products near water heater. - Gas and carbon monoxide detectors are available. - Never operate the heater unless it is vented to the outdoors and has adequate air supply to avoid risks of improper operation, fire, explosion or asphyxiation. - Analyze the entire vent system to make sure that condensate will not become trapped in a section of vent pipe and therefore reduce the open cross sectional area of the vent.
+- Install vent system in accordance with codes. - Do not operate water heater if any part has been exposed to flooding or water damage. - Do not operate if soot buildup is present. - Do not obstruct water heater air intake with insulating jacket. - Do not place chemical vapor emitting products near water heater. - Gas and carbon monoxide detectors are available. - Never operate the heater unless it is vented to the outdoors and has and has adequate air supply to avoid risks of improper operation, fire, explosion, or asphyxiation. - Analyze the entire vent system to make sure that condensate will not become trapped in a section of vent pipe and therefore reduce the open cross sectional area of the vent.

 Breathing carbon monoxide can cause brain damage or death.
 Always read and understand instruction manual.